 OLTP vs. OLAP

-When defining data warehouses, it’s important to note the difference between Online Transactional Processing (OLTP) and Online Analytical Processing (OLAP).
+When defining data warehouses, it’s important to note the difference between Online Analytical Processing (OLAP) and Online Transactional Processing (OLTP).
 OLAP is a category of software tools that are used for the retrieval and analysis of data in data warehouses.
-Alternatively, OLTP is a transactional system that include sales orders, product inventory, online messaging and financial transaction systems.
+Alternatively, OLTP is a transactional system that include sales orders, product inventory, online messaging, and financial transaction systems.
 It is typically used by core business functions to administer the various transactions of their organization.
 In simple terms, OLAP is used for data analysis, and OLTP is used for data processing.

 A CLOSER LOOK